Dayton Robbery Defense Lawyer

 Our legal team has been working out plea bargain deals with Ohio prosecutors for years.
 As such, we know all of the best techniques to use to convince them to improve their offers.
 When you hire us, you can be confident that you will be well-represented at the negotiating table.

-Would you like to have a Suhre & Associates, LLC, defense attorney help you with your robbery case?
+Would you like to have a Suhre & Associates DUI and Criminal Defense Lawyers, defense attorney help you with your robbery case?
 If so, just give us a call and set up a free consultation at our Dayton, OH, law office.
 We would love to meet with you to learn more about your case.

 Defining Robbery Under Ohio Law